hm-web-dev/hm-web-dev-23.github.io/_posts/2023-10-04-exercise-html.markdown

 ## Submission

-On Google Classroom, submit a link to your repo along with a drawing of the DOM tree for your `index.html`.
+On Google Classroom, submit a link to your repo along with a drawing of the DOM tree for your `index.html` file.
 Your repo should include a `README.md` that explains what your website is about.
+You can put your DOM tree there, if you would like.